open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 .. image:: ../../_static/images/plugins/ephyssocket/ephyssocket-01.png
   :alt: Annotated Ephys Socket Editor

-.. csv-table:: Receives continuous data from the OpenCVMatTCPClient in Bonsai.
+.. csv-table:: Receives continuous data from the SendTcpData node in Bonsai.
 This is intended to be a quick way to stream ephys data from Bonsai, for example if you're performing closed-loop feedback in Bonsai, but want to visualize your data in the Open Ephys GUI.
    :widths: 18, 80

    "*Plugin Type*", "Source"